YiteWang/YiteWang.github.io/_pages/about.md

   - /about.html
 ---

+I am currently a Research Scientist at ByteDance, working on large language models for code generation.

-I am a Ph.D. student working on **Deep Learning** at University of Illinois at Urbana-Chamapign.
-I am advised by [Prof. Ruoyu Sun](https://ruoyus.github.io/) and co-advised by [Prof. Naira Hovakimyan](http://naira.mechse.illinois.edu/).
+Previously, I was a Ph.D. student working on **Deep Learning** at University of Illinois at Urbana-Chamapign.
+I was advised by [Prof. Ruoyu Sun](https://ruoyus.github.io/) and co-advised by [Prof. Naira Hovakimyan](http://naira.mechse.illinois.edu/).
 During the first year of my Ph.D., I worked with [Prof. Justin Sirignano](https://jasirign.github.io/) on deep learning for computational fluid mechanics (CFD).
 During my master's degree, I worked with [Prof. Kyle Smith](https://kcsmith.mechse.illinois.edu/) on computational methods for energy storage systems.

 **Research interest:** Efficient Deep Learning; Natural Language Processing; Computer Vision; Generative Models; Graph Neural Networks (GNN); Numerical Methods.

 ## News

+**[May.
+2024]** I have joined ByteDance as a Research Scientist.

 **[Mar.
 2024]** I have successfully defended my Ph.D. thesis!

 **[Jan.
 2024]** Our paper on model expansion is accepted to ICLR'2024!

 **[Oct.
-2023]** Our paper on model expansion is made public on arXiv!

-**[Oct.
 2023]** I have received the NeurIPS 2023 Scholar Award!

 **[Sept.
 2023]** Our paper about dynamic sparse training for GANs is accepted to NeurIPS'2023!

-**[Feb.
-2023]** Our paper on dynamic sparse training for GANs is made public on arXiv!

 **[Jan.
 2023]** Our paper about foresight pruning is accepted to ICLR'2023!